ccwangxi/AugRCT/README.md

 ## Example

-Please run `AugRCT-vignette.Rmd` under `AugRCT\vignettes` to check the example for simulation on R server at Merck and real data application.
+Please run `AugRCT-vignette.Rmd` under `AugRCT\vignettes` to check the example for simulation on R server.